hacdias/hacdias.com/content/resume/index.md

   from="11/2017" to="05/2024" >}}

 - Maintained [Kubo](https://github.com/ipfs/kubo), the reference Go implementation of [IPFS](https://ipfs.tech/), a decentralized, P2P, and content-addressed network.
 Led the extraction of its HTTP gateway into [Boxo](https://github.com/ipfs/boxo), a reusable Go SDK consolidating more than 20 repositories.
-- Built [Bifrost](https://github.com/ipfs-inactive/bifrost-gateway), a standalone CDN-backed HTTP gateway with OpenTelemetry tracing and Prometheus metrics.
-Co-maintained the [Someguy](https://github.com/ipfs/someguy) routing server and Bifrost's successor, [Rainbow](https://github.com/ipfs/rainbow), which powered IPFS's public gateways at hundreds of millions of daily requests.
+- Co-maintained [Rainbow](https://github.com/ipfs/rainbow) and [Someguy](https://github.com/ipfs/someguy), the gateway and routing services behind IPFS's public gateways, serving hundreds of millions of daily requests with OpenTelemetry tracing and Prometheus metrics.
+Previously built their predecessor, [Bifrost](https://github.com/ipfs-inactive/bifrost-gateway).
-- Designed multiple [specifications](https://specs.ipfs.tech/) for HTTP gateways, naming, and delegated routing, implemented them in Go and TypeScript, and contributed to a suite of hundreds of implementation-agnostic conformance tests.
+- Designed [specifications](https://specs.ipfs.tech/) for HTTP gateways, naming, and delegated routing, implemented them in Go and TypeScript, and contributed to a suite of hundreds of implementation-agnostic conformance tests.
-- Owned [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) (Electron; 2.4M+ downloads) for five years, leading its redesign, auto-updates, and OS integrations.
+- Owned [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) (Electron, 2.4M+ downloads) for five years, leading its redesign, auto-updates, and OS integrations.
 Rebuilt [IPFS Web UI](https://github.com/ipfs/ipfs-webui)'s file manager (React).
 - Co-authored [Testground](http://testground.ai/), a platform for testing and simulating P2P systems at scale.
 Built its task supervisor, network routing policies, JavaScript SDK, and a standalone HTTP sync service.

+{{</ resume-position >}}

+## 🛠️ Projects {#projects}

+{{< resume-position
+  title="Personal Website"
+  from="07/2014" to="present" >}}

+- Built [Eagle](https://github.com/hacdias/eagle), a Go backend for managing my statically generated website from the browser, and [indielib](https://github.com/hacdias/indielib), an IndieWeb toolkit implementing IndieAuth, Micropub, and Microformats.
+- Building and maintaining my [personal website](https://hacdias.com) for over a decade, where I publish writing and photography, and experiment with protocols such as AT Protocol, ActivityPub, and Webmentions.

+{{</ resume-position >}}

+{{< resume-position
+  title="File Browser"
+  from="09/2015" to="09/2026" >}}

+- Created a self-hosted web file manager in Go and Vue.js, which started as a Caddy plugin, and grew to 35K+ [GitHub](https://github.com/filebrowser/filebrowser) stars and 100M+ downloads.
+Handled issues, pull requests, and security reports, and led its wind-down in 2026, from maintenance mode to final release and archival.

+{{</ resume-position >}}

+{{< resume-position
+  title="Other Projects" >}}

+- [webdav](https://github.com/hacdias/webdav), a standalone WebDAV server in Go with configurable users and permissions (5K+ stars).

 {{</ resume-position >}}